ashutoshmjain/gita/src/mathuraChap11.md

 Unfortunately no! - In Summer, he lives off the grid.
 It is only 20 mins flight though - I can schedule you guys if you wanna go see him at Lake Tahoe - said the Angel - you can charge your return flight at his place - it is his summer home and he got a new super charger last year.

 I wish I could join you guys; but I am gone for a week - said the Angel - not hiding at all that he hated his work!
-How could he tell others that he designed engineered bees planted in deep forests with almost zero human footprint in last ten years - they did make 5x honey but they turned 10x over poisonous - a consequence that was never considered in the design.
+How could he tell others that he designed engineered bees - planted in deep forests with zero human footprint in last ten years.
+The effort was to resolve the growing demand of honey as humans stopped consuming cane sugars.
+They did make 5x honey but they turned 10x poisonous - a consequence that was never considered in the design.
 The nature demanded - if you have more, you must equip yourself even more to protect it.
 If the woke media got a hint, his career was on the line, but he was more scared of the hate he was sure to get from his own circle - The "Fairy", in particular.

 To his good luck, the last episode (with the bees) didn't get much attention even though Fairy, unaware of the situation, posted about it.
 How could he save the man?
 The rescue attempt, he was sure, had the Fairy killed at a single sting.
 She didn't have the patched genes active - a protection against the poison.
-Even though he knew, a technology that killed a single human, was programmed to be wiped off in central intelligence (that was the bargain that Intelligence secured for the automation to a practically free life for the humans) - pursue till "one human death" - yet he let a human die just to save the Fairy.
+Even though he knew, a technology that killed a single human, was programmed to be wiped off in central intelligence (that was the bargain that "the Intelligence" secured for the automation to a free life for the humans) - pursue till "one human death" - yet he let a human die just to save the Fairy.
 The lost life was attributed to the forest fire.
-The identification was impossible for the there was hardly anything left in over-burnt ashes.
-The first thing he did after the incident was remove the bees from the spot and remove the location from department database.
-Fortunately there was no entry on the distributed ledger - he thought.
+The identification was impossible for the there was hardly anything left in over-burnt ashes - even the bees died.
+The first thing he did after the incident was remove the spot location from department database.
+Fortunately there was no entry on the distributed public ledger - he thought.

 At the end of it, he was happy that he prioritized love over success - and probably that was the good `Karma` that her best Friend too was focused on `Matsya`.
 He wanted she never asked questions about the real incident.
 Lying was not his strong suite!
 And he did try to rescue the man - at least gave him an offer that the man disrespectfully declined.
-He wasn't sure if the argument absolved him from the sin but it allowed him to live with himself.
+He wasn't sure if the argument absolved him from the sin but it afforded him comfort to live with himself.

-Can we go today ? - his thoughts were interrupted by Fairy - Its been a while I went to the lake - she said after mulling over her calendar, and also looking at her Friend if she was fine to fly !
-And she saw a "yes" in her eyes - I am pretty open today till an evening dinner - the Friend said peeking over her watch.
+Can we go today ? - his train of thoughts was interrupted by Fairy - Its been a while I went to the lake - she said after mulling over her calendar, and also looking at her Friend if she was fine to fly at no notice!
+And she saw a "yes" in her eyes - I am pretty open today till an evening dinner - the Friend said peeking over her watch and I don't need to file a request if I am flying away from San Francisco.
+She never missed sharing unnecessary details when it came to the flying cars!

 Sure, let me check and I will drop a note from my commute.
 Do check with him his theory on Prime Numbers.
 I too want to understand that piece - Angel was gone with a mug of coffee in his hand and toast in his mouth - busy life of the affluent!

 ----

 The flight to the lake was pleasant.
-There was still some snow on the peaks but otherwise the water was not frozen.
+There was still some snow on the peaks but otherwise the green sheet of trees circling white water looked pretty from five thousand feet.
 They got the first feel of cold air when they stepped out of the chariot.
 63 degrees felt like 53.
 They had landed in front of a small house and they found an old man open the door as they were about to knock.

 He must have seen the notification of an unknown car landing on his porch - they assumed, though the old man had no security cams.
 Angel had called him on his landline that Fairy had landed on his driveway.
 He probably wanted to make sure the mentor didn't sleep because he loved to have an after meal nap from before the times Angel met him -  almost twenty years back.
 Some people don't change - he thought - as he waited for him to pick up the chorded land line - who uses the chord these days of star linked communication! - he wondered not knowing that the resistance had secured a chorded peer to peer network beyond the "watch" of central intelligence in lieu of granting the rights till "one human death".
-The angel was not sure if the Mentor was active member of the "Resistance" but he was aware that he tread the border line.
+The angel was not sure if the Mentor was active member of the "Resistance" but he was aware that he tread both sides of the fence.
 More importantly, he had friends deep in both the sides and many times he had brokered high value agreements.

 Would you like some tea - Mentor asked - pointing them to the chairs in front of his table in rather large study room just by the entrance.